cunarist/class-transform/README.md

 ```

 If this behaviour does not suit your needs, you can use the `excludeExtraneous` option
-in the `plainToInstance` method while _exposing all your class properties_ as a requirement.
+in the `plainToInstance` method while _explicitly including all your class properties_ as a requirement.

 ```typescript
 import { include, plainToInstance } from "class-transform";